Art and politics collide on fringes of Hong Kong art fair

-HONG KONG Three months after police quashed the last of Hong Kong's massive pro-democracy street protests, its artists are keeping the movement alive with displays of edgy, protest artwork on the fringes of Asia's leading contemporary art fair.
+HONG KONG, March 13 Three months after police quashed the last of Hong Kong's massive pro-democracy street protests, its artists are keeping the movement alive with displays of edgy, protest artwork on the fringes of Asia's leading contemporary art fair.

 A spate of events around Art Basel Hong Kong will draw top galleries, artists and collectors from around the world over the next week or so.